Compare/Check Point Harmony / Avanan

 Architectural model

-API-based — but requires Microsoft safelisting
+API-based, but requires Microsoft safelisting

-API-based — no safelisting required, no blind spots
+API-based, no safelisting required, no blind spots

 Customer-to-customer emails

-Bypass ALL filtering (Harmony + Defender)
+Bypass ALL filtering (Harmony and Defender)

-Fully analyzed — no exceptions, no blind spots
+Fully analyzed, no exceptions, no blind spots

 Detection method

-Signature + threat intelligence, API-delivered
+Signature plus threat intelligence, API-delivered

 Agentic AI behavioral investigation